MellowPlayer/MellowPlayer/docs/users/install.rst

 Widevine
 ********

-Spotify requires the widevine ppapi plugin to work, you can install it by running the below commands:
+Some services such as Spotify and Amazon Music requires the widevine ppapi plugin to work, you can install it by running the below commands:

 .. code-block:: bash